voschezang/coding-handbook/teams/performance.md

 - Value production evolves from firefighting to strategic production.
 Move from firefighting hats to cowboy hats to engineering hats.
 - Organizational capability evolves from reacting to change to pro-actively adapting.

 ![performance-delivery-production-capability](../img/performance-delivery-production-capability.png)

 Organizational capability is closely related to team maturity.
 They emphasise different sides of collaboration and resilience.

 Any two dimensions can be visualized in a map.

 ![map-team-maturity-performance](../img/map-team-maturity-performance.png)

+### Optimizing Performance

+Performance evaluation / reflection / planning for autonomous teams

+Note: not a replacement for one-on-one performance evaluations with a manager

+Attitude

+- Growth mindset, learn how to help each other
+- Team performance > individual performance

+Phases

+- Discovery
+  - What can we expect? / Where are we now?
+  - Objectives.
+What should we expect?
+What do we want to achieve in the next quarter?
+  - Results.
+Which results will show that we've reached these objectives?
+  - What are the obstacles?
+- Delivery
+  - Develop a plan to reach these results.
+    - E.g. how do we distribute work
+  - And/or how to do this in the future.

 ## Capability

 Capability is the ability to innovate.
 The speed at change can be implemented.

 Capability consists of organizational capability and technological capability.

 - Organizational capability considers the individual team and the organization that it is a part of.
 This includes team maturity and agility.
 It may cover the dynamics between team members, their development and thier satisfaction.
 - Technological capability increases by finishing increments of work.
 Growth is limited by maintainability and operating cost.
 - Organizational capability is the result of social dynamics.
 It can be increased by streamlining, restructuring or expanding the organization

 Social dynamics